Hris21/Aim-for-the-hole/README.md

 5.1

-First exeption is in case wrong parameters for the player are somehow pressent, then an error occurs that says that you cant make thes player go out of the field.
+The first exeption is in case wrong parameters for the player are somehow pressent, then an error occurs that says that you cant make the character go out of the field.

 5.2

-Second exeption is in the board, in case the parameters for the field does not make a good field, you get a error that the size for the border is incorrect for the game.
+Second exeption is in the board, in case the parameters for the field does are not set for a proper size of the field, you get an error which tell syou that the size for the border is incorrect for the game.

 At least 1 use of external text file!